caarmen/cycle-plotter/README.md

 options:
   -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
-                        path to archive exported from Apple Health or Withings Health Mate -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        path to archive exported from
+                        Apple Health or Withings Health Mate -o OUTPUT_FILE, --output-file OUTPUT_FILE
                         path to image file to export -s {apple,withings}, --source {apple,withings}
   -a {x,y,both}, --axis {x,y,both}
-                        Indicate the cycle durations on the x-axis (by horizontal spacing between points), y-axis (by their values), or both axes.
+                        Indicate the cycle durations on:

+                        x: the x-axis, by horizontal spacing between points
+                        y: the y-axis, by their values
+                        both: both axes

                         Default both.
   -d DIMENSIONS, --dimensions DIMENSIONS
                         The size of the image to create.

-                        Supported values are a4, letter, or <width>x<height><unit>.
+                        Supported values are:
+                          a4
+                          letter
+                          <width>x<height><unit>

                         Supported units are in, cm, and px.

-Example: 600x400px.
+                        Example: 600x400px

                         Default a4.
 ```

 The program has been tested exporting to png and pdf.
 But other formats are probably supported.
 The program uses matplotlib to output the image.
 The supported file formats may be in the matplotlib [documentation](https://matplotlib.org/stable/api/backend_bases_api.html#matplotlib.backend_bases.FigureCanvasBase.filetypes).